 - Preheat oil to 350 degrees in a deep fryer or pour enough oil to a large pot to deep fry.
 You may want to check the oil temperature with a candy thermometer.

-- Mix together flour, corn starch, and club soda.
-Stir until just blended, mix only until there are no lumps in the batter.
+- Mix together flour, cornstarch, and club soda in a bowl.
+Whisk until just blended, mix only until there are no lumps in the batter.
 If desired add some of the fresh herbs to the batter.

 - Dip shrimp one at a time into batter.
 There is no need to dip the tails.
+Shake off excess batter.
 Deep fry for about 2 to 3 minutes, the batter should crisp up, do not let the batter brown, the shrimp will overcook.
 Remove the cooked shrimp with a large slotted spoon.

 - Drain shrimp on a wire rack on top of a baking sheet.
 You can keep the shrimp in a warm oven (200 degrees) before serving if desired.